 - In a large bowl, combine the dry ingredients (polenta, flour, baking powder, maple syrup, and salt) and sift together or mix well.

 - In another bowl, combine the wet ingredients (oat milk, applesauce, vinegar, and flax egg) and whisk well.

 - Pour the wet ingredient into the dry and mix together.
 Stir in the corn and green chiles.
-Pour the batter into a non-stick or lightly oiled muffin pan, filling about 1/2 full.
+Pour the batter into a non-stick muffin pan (or use cupcake liners), filling about ½ full.

 - Cook for 25-30 minutes, or until a toothpick inserted into the center a muffin comes out clean.